-Children and the court system:

-Children are sometime required to give evidence in criminal courts, either for crimes committed against them or for crimes they have witnessed, and this will be stressful for them.
+Children and the court system: Children are sometime required to give evidence in criminal courts, either for crimes committed against them or for crimes they have witnessed, and this will be stressful for them.
 Making child arrangements following separation can also be stressful and entrench conflict in families.
 Staff should be alert to the needs of such students and report any concerns to the DSL or DDSL in accordance with this policy.
+There are two age appropriate guides to support children 5-11 year olds and 12-17 year olds, links can be found in Annex B of KCSiE.

-Children who go missing from education or school:

-A child going missing is a potential indicator of a range of safeguarding possibilities, such as abuse or neglect.
+Children who go missing from education/children absent from education or school: A child going missing is a potential indicator of a range of safeguarding possibilities, such as abuse or neglect.
 The school holds more than one emergency contact number for each student so additional options are available to contact a responsible adult when a child goes missing is also identified as a welfare and/or safety concern.

 Staff must follow the school's procedures for dealing with children who go missing, particularly on repeat occasions.
-The school's procedure for dealing with children who go missing can be found in the Children Missing Education & Removing a Pupil from the Attendance Register policy and procedures.
-All unexplained or unauthorised absences will be followed up in accordance with this policy.
+The school's procedure for dealing with children who go missing can be found in the School's Missing Children Policy.
+All unexplained or unauthorised absences will be followed up in accordance with this.